AHeimberger/SystemC-2.3-Pretty-Printer/documentation/PrettyPrinter.md

 gedit .gdbinit
 ```

 In the next step we have to modify the .gdbinit file in the home directory.
 This file is loaded by GDB at the start of the debug session.
-It depends upon your linux version whether this file already exists or not.
-If this file exists to print datatypes of the <a href="https://sourceware.org/gdb/wiki/STLSupport">standard template library</a>, ensure  this file imports also os, creates a variable to your home directory and registers the Pretty-Printer for SystemC.
+It depends upon your Linux version whether this file already exists or not.
+If this file exists to print data types of the <a href="https://sourceware.org/gdb/wiki/STLSupport">standard template library</a>, ensure  this file imports also OS, creates a variable to your home directory and registers the Pretty-Printer for SystemC.

 ```python
 python